Celia-LiZENG/Fitbod_Challenge_CeliaZeng/README.md

 # Part3: Display ML Models and Visulizations via Streamlit
   Here I used Streamlit to display my model.
 This is an interaction web which was simply based on the re-written Python code from Part2.
-I prefer to use this one as it can show how the churn prediction will change when different data attributes change.
+I prefer to use this one as it is python based and can show how the churn prediction will change when different data attributes change.
+This makes ML easily undstood!
  ![Alt text](https://github.com/Celia-LiZENG/Fitbod_Challenge_CeliaZeng/blob/master/stream_demo1.png)

  ![Alt text](https://github.com/Celia-LiZENG/Fitbod_Challenge_CeliaZeng/blob/master/stream_demo3.png)